Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 ^^^^^^^^^^^^^^^^^^^^

 Truncated back prop breaks performs backprop every k steps of a much longer sequence.
-This is made possible by splitting the training batches along the time-dimensions into splits of size k during the `training_step`.
-In order to keep the same forward propagation behavior, the hidden states of your module should be kept between each time-dimension split.
+This is made possible by passing training batches splitted along the time-dimensions into splits of size k to the `training_step`.
+In order to keep the same forward propagation behavior, all hidden states should be kept in-between each time-dimension split.

 If this is enabled, your batches will automatically get truncated